An older couple looking over documents

 Turn on 2FA on your banking, email, and social media accounts for an extra layer of protection.

-Review financial statements regularly
+Review your account statements regularly

 Check your Pioneer account via online banking frequently.
 Report any transaction you don’t recognize immediately.